ursnagh/Challenge1/README.md

 scrapy crawl book2scrape -o output.json
 ```

-**To ensure that the spider stops scraping at 750 items I have modified the pipeline in the pipelines.py file as given below**
+**To ensure that the spider stops scraping at 750 items, I have modified the pipeline in the pipelines.py file as given below**

 ```
 from itemadapter import ItemAdapter